 Tanvi Misra is a staff writer for CityLab covering immigrant communities, housing, economic inequality, and culture.
 She also authors Navigator, a weekly newsletter for urban explorers (subscribe here).
 Her work also appears in The Atlantic, NPR, and BBC.

 When it comes to housing access, New York City is an especially hard place to live for trans and gender non-conforming people.

 In 2014, Cecilia Gentili and her partner were ready to move in together.
-It was a big step for their year-old relationship.
-The couple started scouring Craigslist for the perfect home.
-Gentili, 42 at the time, knew what she wanted: a two-bedroom in Ridgewood, Queens (where she lived at the time), close to the train, with a kitchen island and a patio out back.
+It was a big step for their longterm relationship.
+When the couple started scouring Craigslist for the perfect home, Gentili—42 at the time—knew what she wanted: a two-bedroom in Ridgewood, Queens (where she lived at the time), close to the train, with a kitchen island and a patio out back.
 And they found one that fit all those criteria.
 She called a broker on the phone, and the prospect seemed like a slam dunk; she and her partner had steady jobs and great credit.
 They decided to go see the place.